sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.10 =
+- Fix: HTML code from Sticky Calculator is loaded on pages without it.
+- Fix: After clicking on the toggle element it opens and immediately closes on the site with the Avada theme.

 = 3.2.9 =
 - Enhancement: Paired IF and IF Else operators and brackets are now colored in Formula.